Contents

 - Halal Product Certificate: This certificate includes specific halal-certified products.

-The license to use the logo is granted.
-The company may add products to its certification program at any time.
-The certificate is usually valid for one, two, or three years.
+In addition to that, the license to use the halal logo is also granted and the company can also subsequently add products to its certification program at any time.
+The validity of the certificate is usually for one, two, or three years.

 Q: From start to finish, how long does it take to complete the certification?

-A: Generally, the process is completed within 2-4 weeks.
+A: Generally, the halal certification process is completed within 4-7 weeks.

 Q: How many audits are required?